Vatican Library: Qurans

-The library contains over 100 Quran manuscripts from various collections, cataloged by the Italian Jewish linguist Giorgio Levi Della Vida: Vaticani arabi 73; Borgiani arabi 25; Barberiniani orientali 11; Rossiani 2.
+The library contains over 100 Quran manuscripts from various collections, catalogued by the Italian Jewish linguist Giorgio Levi Della Vida: Vaticani arabi 73; Borgiani arabi 25; Barberiniani orientali 11; Rossiani 2.
 The largest manuscript in the library, Vat.
 Ar.
 1484, measures 540x420mm.
 The smallest, Vat.
 Ar.
 924, is a circle of 45mm diameter preserved in an octagonal case.

 Digitization projects

 In 2012, plans were announced to digitize, in collaboration with the Bodleian Library, a million pages of material from the Vatican Library.

 On 20 March 2014, the Holy See announced that NTT Data Corporation and the library had concluded an agreement to digitize approximately 3,000 of the library's manuscripts within four years.
 NTT is donating the equipment and technicians, estimated to be worth 18 million euros.
 It noted that there is the possibility of subsequently digitizing another 79,000 of the library's holdings.
 These will be high-definition images available on the library's Internet site.
 Storage for the holdings will be on a three petabyte server provided by EMC.
 It is expected that the initial phase will take four years.

 DigiVatLib is the name of the Vatican Library's digital library service.
 It provides free access to the Vatican Library's digitized collections of manuscripts and incunabula.

 The scanning of documents is impacted by the material used to produce the texts.
 Books using gold and silver in the illuminations require special scanning equipment.
 Digital copies are being served using the CIFS protocol, from network-attached storage hardware by Dell EMC.